ExpediaDotCom/haystack/deployment/terraform/README.md

 We currently support for deployment of haystack on a local sandbox and aws

 ## Local Cluster
-To get a feel of haystack you can run haystack locally inside minikube. please refer to the getting started guide [here](https://expediadotcom.github.io/haystack/src/getting_started.html)
+To get a feel of haystack you can run haystack locally inside minikube.
+For details on local deployment refer to the getting started guide [here](https://expediadotcom.github.io/haystack/src/getting_started.html)

 ## AWS Cluster
 We support out of the box deployment in aws for haystack.
-Refer to the following [wiki](./docs/aws-deployment.md) for the details on deploying haystack on aws
+For the details on deploying haystack on aws Refer to the following [wiki](./docs/aws-deployment.md) f